e-gov/DHX-adapter/docs/GUIDE.md

 ##Building

-The following Example is given on how to involve the DHX adapter package in existing (or new) software project, by using [Apache Maven](https://maven.apache.org/).
+The following example is given on how to involve the DHX adapter package in existing (or new) software project, by using [Apache Maven](https://maven.apache.org/).

-The above external dependencies downloaded automatically by Maven.
+The above external dependencies are downloaded automatically by Maven.

-The following dependencies should be appended into Maven pom.xml:
+The following dependencies should be appended into Maven pom.xml
 ```xml
 		<dependency>
 			<groupId>ee.ria.dhx</groupId>